Tracking access to your site

 Further notes on using Google Analytics

-There are different levels of permission users can have within one GA account - this article explains more.
+There are different levels of permission users can have within one GA account — this Google support article explains more.
 Essentially you can track multiple sites using one account, and give multiple viewers permission to view the analytic data.
 You can track up to 50 sites (or 'properties', in Google parlance) from one account.
 This may be useful if you are running multiple consultations and want to track them all.

 It's also important to note that when you set up an analytics account, it will not capture historic data — so if users have already been accessing your site before you implemented analytics, they won't show up in the data.